jmedri/Data-Expo-2019/README.md

 # Data-Expo-2019
 Shiny R app for Data Expo 2019

-Our work contains 2 R Scripts.
+Our work contains two R Scripts.
 We detailed below a brief description of the code and inputs.

 1. R code "4.ShinyRSource_GH.r"
 - Code needs the directory line to be updated before running anything (line 27).